smallblue2/Hako/docs/proposal/proposal.md

 We will need to familiarise ourselves with several JavaScript and browser APIs, including:
  - **Web Workers** for multi-threading.
  - **The browser's filesystem API** to enable persistent user data.
-These are areas we have little experience in, so mastering these will be essential for Hoku's success.
+These are areas we have little experience in, so mastering these will be essential for Hako's success.

 #### UI/UX Design For Children
 Designing an intuitive and engaging interface specifically for children is an entirely new area for us.
 Creating a system that is both educational and appealing to younger audiences presents a significant challenge, as children's user needs differ greatly from typical adult users.